xan105/node-addons/README.md

 Prebuild(s) are expected to be found in the `prebuilds` folder.<br />
 Organized in subfolders "platform-arch"<br />
-Filename should end with ".napi.node".<br />
-And as the name suggests be a n-api native addon.<br />
+They should be n-api native addons with the `.node` file extension.

 _Example:_
 ```
 MODULE_PATH/
   -prebuilds/
     -win32-x64/
-      -targetname.napi.node
-      -targetname2.napi.node
+      -targetname.node
+      -targetname2.node
     -win32-ia32/
-      -targetname.napi.node
-      -targetname2.napi.node
+      -targetname.node
+      -targetname2.node
 ```

 Install script will check for prebuild(s) before building your project with `node-gyp rebuild`.